chengongpp/mtt-rs/README.md

-# Miss The Target: A Vulnerability & CTF Platform or something idk
+# Miss The Target: A Pentest & CTF Platform or something idk

 You can construct vulnerable services, hold CTF challenges with this platform.